Exhibitions @St_Elvans

 Royalty in RCT & The Metalwork Sculptures of Barry Lewis

-Our Platinum Jubilee exhibition ran from May 9th to June 10th and is multifaceted in content.
+Our Platinum Jubilee exhibition ran from May 9th to June 10th and was multifaceted in content.
 The first element featured digital historical images of Royal visits to Rhondda Cynon Taf, scrolling beneath aural recollections of those visits by local residents.
 The exhibition also featured models of the Crowns of the Commonwealth, created by Town Church Primary School, and finally, reflecting the "platinum" aspect of the Jubilee, the exhibition also featured the truly incredible metalwork sculptures of Rhondda sculptor Barry Lewis.
 Such was the popularity of Barry's works that many of these pieces remain with us and are available to view and purchase exclusively at St Elvan's

 The Watchman's Hut